 - Benefits: Fuller, silkier, shinier hair.
 (Same as it would be if you just thoroughly rinsed with water.)

-But don’t take my word for it.
-I decided to do some research and look into what exactly is shampoo.
+I’ve decided to do some research and look into what exactly is shampoo.
 And while I’m at it, what the heck is soap?

 What is soap?